shashankvishwakarma/Spring-Integration/README.md

-# Introduction to Spring Integration
+# Spring Integration with Spring boot

 ## Spring Integration File
 This is an example Spring Integration inside a Spring Boot app using Spring Integration File